osi-oswald/react-unify/README.md

 ## @state

 Elevate `this.state.someState` to `this.someState` and access it synchronously.
 Will call `this.setState()` to update `this.state.someState` and trigger a rerender.
-Changes to `this.state` from other sources will be synched back on `componentWillUpdate`.
+Changes to `this.state` from other sources will be synchronized back on `componentWillUpdate`.

 ```js
 class MyComponent extends React.Component {